david-campos/Contra/README.md

 of levels that could be done, but I **may** continue working in the project on the future just to have it a bit more finished.

+The report elaborated for the course can be found in the folder course_docs.

 ## Windows release
 There is a release made with mingw for Windows, 32bits in release/windows32bits_release.rar.